 The numbers are obviously important, but it’s not all about the numbers.
 Even University of Calgary economist Trevor Tombe, who has found BidCo’s numbers severely lacking (his CBC piece today is a must-read), has said this shouldn’t be looked at solely as an economic question.

 Pretty much everyone agrees that the timeline before us is not ideal.
 Crucial information has just arrived, and much is still missing, mere days from voting day.

 But all Calgarians have an obligation to make the most of these days, engaging the question before us with humility, openness and curiosity—in addition to the healthy skepticism which is also, let's not forget, a civic responsibility.

-If you value independent Calgary journalism, please sign up as a monthly supporter of The Sprawl on Patreon.
+If you value independent Calgary journalism, please sign up as a monthly supporter of The Sprawl.
 We're crowdfunded, ad-free and made in Calgary.
 Join the 500+ Calgarians who support The Sprawl!

 Support in-depth Calgary journalism.Sign me up!